obal3588/SEI-muse-rails/Note.md

-1.rails new muse -d postgresql  //create a rails obj with postgresql data base 2.rails db:create //create new DB it should be two 3.rails db:migrate  //t
+1. rails new muse -d postgresql  //create a rails obj with postgresql data base
+2. rails db:create //create new DB it should be two
+3. rails db:migrate  //t
-5.rails c
+5. rails c
     1.rails Artist.count
     2. Artist.all
     3. a = Artist.new( name:"Obaid", hometown:"Riyadh" ,img:"",albums:2) //does not save in db yet